Actively Recruiting

 • Pregnant or lactating

-• Target wound less than 30 days old at screening with wound area decreased by 50% or more between screening and baseline
+• Wound less than 30 days old with size reduced by 50% or more between screening and baseline

-• Hemoglobin A1c greater than 12% within 90 days of screening
+• Hemoglobin A1c over 12% within 90 days before screening

 • Serum creatinine 3.0 mg/dL or greater within 30 days prior to screening

-• Wound treated with biomedical or topical growth factors within 30 days before screening
+• Wound treated with biomedical or topical growth factors within 30 days prior to screening

-• Need for dressing materials not approved in the study
+• Need for additional dressing materials not approved in the study

-• Signs of infection at ulcer site at screening and baseline
+• Signs of infection at ulcer site at screening or baseline

 • Unable to tolerate off-loading boot